Crew Management

 Got your visa?
 Now what?

 Once you have your B1/B2 visa in hand, you should be able to enter the U.S. to join your boat on the B1 portion of your visa.
 It’s commonly understood in the industry that entering the U.S. through Miami and Fort Lauderdale is likely your best option as immigration officers in those areas are more familiar with the yachting industry and yacht crew.
+Avoid entering on the B2 portion if your intention is to join a yacht.
+If you do, you’ll need to leave the country and return under B1.

 Make sure you have all relevant paperwork when you come in — boat papers, letter of employment, yacht itinerary, etc. Again, it’s on you to prove your intentions are not to remain in the United States.
 You can demonstrate your close ties to your home country by showing proof of your bank accounts, car papers, utility bills, mortgages, etc. It’s also essential to prove that your pay does not originate from a U.S. entity.
 The bottom line is you need to prove you do not intend to remain in the U.S. beyond the expiration date of your intended visit.